mspnp/interruptible-workload-on-spot/README.md

    ```

    > **Note**
-   > Once the interruptible workload package gets downloaded into the Spot VM usgin VM Applications, this file will be executed to kick off the orchestration.
-The orquestration consist on ensuring a single interruptible workload instance by installing this as a service into the VM, and right after start the service for the first time.
+   > Once the interruptible workload package gets downloaded into the Spot VM using VM Applications, this file will be executed to kick off the orchestration.
+The orchestration deploys a single interruptible workload instance.
+It installs this as a service on the VM and immediately starts the service for the first time.

 1. Configure the Azure Application Insights Connection String